petele/petelepage.com/_posts/2013-02-21-viewport-target-densitydpi-support-is-being-deprecated.markdown

 ## One Other Little Note

-While writing up this post, I accidentally did a search for sites that used `target-density` instead of `target-density**dpi**` and I came across quite a few of them.
+While writing up this post, I accidentally did a search for sites that used `target-density` instead of `target-densitydpi` and I came across quite a few of them.
 If you’re using `target-density` (without the dpi at the end), you can just remove it, it wasn’t doing anything!